How Investors Use Energy Project Metrics to Make (Sustainable) Decisions

 Key metrics investors use

 Some metrics are used to judge return.
-Others are used to judge output, reliability, and risk.
+Others are used to judge expected output, reliability, and risk.
 Together they give investors a workable picture of whether a project is attractive and whether performance is likely to match the model.

 It is a clean system.
 It is also selective.